top of page

 How to use a calendar

-Let's go through the step by step approach for how to use a calendar since this is not often talked about in school.
+Let's go through the step by step approach for how to use a calendar since this is not often discussed in school.

 Step 1: Log in to Google Calendar